Takeaways from the appeals court hearing on Donald Trump’s immunity claims - KESQ

 Judge Florence Pan, a President Joe Biden nominee, posed some striking hypothetical questions to Sauer, to flesh out the bounds of his immunity argument.
 His legal theory claims former presidents are shielded from prosecution for official actions if there isn’t an impeachment and conviction by Congress first.

-“Could a president order SEAL Team 6 to assassinate a political rival?
-That is an official act, an order to SEAL Team Six,” Pan asked.
+“Could a president order SEAL Team Six to assassinate a political rival?
+That is an official act, an order to SEAL Team Six?”
+Pan asked.

 “He would have to be, and would speedily be impeached and convicted before the criminal prosecution,” Sauer said.